ikuo/garapon4s/README.md

 See also `src/main/scala/Garapon4S.scala`.

 ## TODO
-- Implement the rest of API other than Auth
+- Support search parameters other than `key`
+- Support Web Auth API
+- Support Favorite, Channel, Play, and Thumbs API
+- Handle errors in response